kkmhogen/KBeaconDemo_Android/README.md

         }
 }
 ```
-If you want to known how to the Device's latest firmware from KKM cloud, or deploied the latest firmware on you cloud.
+If you want to known more details about getting the Device's latest firmware from KKM cloud, or deploied the latest firmware on you cloud.
 Please contact KKM sales(sales@kkmcn.com) and she/he will send you a detail document.

  Also for more detail nordic DFU library, please refer to
 https://github.com/NordicSemiconductor/Android-DFU-Library